 On July 22, 2021, the Company entered into the Merger Agreement with Teton, parent company of Rocky Mountain Bank, a Wyoming-chartered bank headquartered in Jackson, Wyoming.
-The Merger Agreement provides that, subject to the terms and conditions set forth in the Merger Agreement, Teton would merge into the Company, with the Company continuing as the surviving corporation.
-The Merger Agreement also provides that following the merger, Rocky Mountain Bank would merge with and into the Bank, with the Bank surviving the bank merger.
+As provided by the Merger Agreement, Teton merged into the Company, as subject to the terms and conditions set forth in the Merger Agreement, with the Company continuing as the surviving corporation.
+As provided by the Merger Agreement, Rocky Mountain Bank merged with and into the Bank, with the Bank surviving the bank merger.
 The transaction closed on December 31, 2021 with an aggregate purchase price of \$51.3 million.
-Total acquisition costs incurred through December 31, 2021 for the transaction were approximately \$4.1 million and are primarily reflected in the Data processing, Professional services, and Salaries and employee benefits lines of the Consolidated Statements of Income, with a remaining immaterial amount in the Other line of the Consolidated Statements of Income.
 As part of its long-term growth strategy, the Teton Acquisition expands First Western's presence in Wyoming and allows the Bank to deliver its unique approach to private and commercial banking to more clients in the region.

-The Teton Acquisition was accounted for under the acquisition method of accounting and therefore all assets and liabilities have been measured and recorded at their fair values as of the acquisition close date of December 31, 2021.
-All non-equity acquisition related costs were expensed as incurred and are included in noninterest expense in the Consolidated Statements of Income.
+The Teton Acquisition was accounted for under the acquisition method of accounting and therefore all assets and liabilities were measured and recorded at their fair values as of the acquisition close date of December 31, 2021 with final measurement period adjustments made as of March 31, 2022.
+All non-equity acquisition related costs were expensed as incurred.
 Certain acquisition costs related to the issuance of equity were capitalized as of December 31, 2021.
-Market value adjustments for assets acquired and liabilities assumed are amortized or accreted on a level yield basis over the estimated life of the asset or liability.
-Loans acquired are recorded at their estimated fair value and therefore no allowance for loan and lease losses was recorded at the date of acquisition.
-Goodwill of \$6.4 million, which is not tax deductible, was recognized in the transaction and represents expected synergies and cost savings resulting from combining the expanded footprint and expertise of the associates.
-Additionally, core deposit intangible assets have been identified and recorded at their estimated fair values and are amortized over their estimated useful life.
+Market value adjustments for assets acquired and liabilities assumed were amortized or accreted on a level yield basis over the estimated life of the asset or liability.
+Loans acquired were recorded at their estimated fair value and therefore no allowance for loan and lease losses was recorded at the date of acquisition.
+Goodwill of \$6.2 million, which is not tax deductible, was recognized in the transaction and represents expected synergies and cost savings resulting from combining the expanded footprint and expertise of the associates.
+Additionally, core deposit intangible assets were identified and recorded at their estimated fair values and are amortized over their estimated useful life.
 On August 31, 2021, the Company completed the issuance and sale of subordinated notes, which provided partial funding of the transaction.
-See Note 10 - Borrowings.
+See Note 10 - Borrowings for more information.